 Bio - Diana May Clark www.dianaclark.com.au

-Melbourne singer-songwriter Diana May Clark established her interpretive credentials by way of award-winning Brazilian jazz recordings and collaborations with virtuoso guitarist/composer (and husband) Doug de Vries.
-She has a background in A cappella and choral music (Akasa, Borboleta, Melbourne Millennium Chorus).
+Melbourne singer-songwriter Diana May Clark established her interpretive credentials by way of award-winning Brazilian jazz recordings and collaborations with virtuoso guitarist/composer (now husband) Doug de Vries.
+She has a background in A cappella and choral music - being a founding member of international award-winning original vocal group Akasa, Clark also established Australia's first purely Brazilian-repertoire choir 'Borboleta', and was an artistic director/conductor of the 400-voice Boite's Melbourne Millennium Chorus.

-De Vries and Clark have established a loyal fan base in Australia and travel to Brazil regularly for collaboration and inspiration for their compositions.
+Over 25 years De Vries and Clark established a loyal fan base in Australia and travelled to Brazil regularly for collaboration and inspiration.
 The duo's recordings …a knot in the wood… and three shadows of blue won Arts Critics favour in the USA for their fine interpretations of bossa nova and Brazilian popular music.
-Together they have been intoxicating audiences throughout Australia, the Pacific, Brazil and beyond, selling over 15,000 independent releases.
+Together they've performed for audiences throughout Australia, the Pacific, Brazil and beyond, selling over 15,000 independent releases.

-Clark’s first indie pop release, Sunny Daze, a hooky 60’s pure pop extravaganza, took 6th place in the Australian Songwriters’ Association competition in the indie pop/rock category 2012; and made top 5 in the 2013 Independent Music Awards (Adult Contemporary song category).
-The music video featured on ABC TV’s Rage.
+Clark’s single Sunny Daze took 6th place in the Australian Songwriters’ Association competition in the indie pop/rock category 2012; and made top 5 in the 2013 Independent Music Awards (Adult Contemporary song category).
+The songs's clip featured on ABC TV’s Rage.

-Now with her original band project Diana May Clark and the Sunny Set, Clark takes you to another sonic dimension combining psychedelic styles with cross-cultural rhythms.
+Her original band project Diana May Clark and the Sunny Set, takes to a sonic dimension combining psychedelic styles with cross-cultural rhythms.
 This is truly neo-pop: intercultural, sophisticated, fresh and instantly charming!

 “From the get go, Diana May Clark’s The Other Side of the Girl makes you wanna undulate!
 Not nod your head, not tap your toes nor click your fingers - you wanna move your hips...
 Later, you can lie on your back staring at the sky and let the sublime blend of voice and music take you slipping through time like sunshine through treetops.
 You’ll be needing a rest after all that dance floor action.”
 Pat Monaghan